 Cather’s review of The Awakening was mixed, though she offered a thoughtful analysis and compares some aspects of the book to Gustave Flaubert’s Madame Bovary:

-Though it received at best mixed reviews when it first appeared, it’s now considered a feminist classic.
-Cather was a young critic in her mid-twenties when she wrote the following review that appeared in July of 1899 in The Pittsburgh Leader.
+The novella is now considered a feminist classic, and a staple in American literature and women’s studies courses.
+Willa Cather was a young critic in her mid-twenties when she wrote the following review that appeared in July of 1899 in The Pittsburgh Leader.

 A Creole “Bovary”